rsusik/screenpen/README.md

 ## Description

 Screen annotation software which allows drawing directly on the screen.
-It is a free and multiplatform (all systems that support Python) alternative for tools such as Epic Pen.
+It is an open source and multiplatform
+(all systems that support Python) alternative to tools such as Epic Pen.
 Supported shapes:
 * line,
 * rectangle,
 * chart (using matplotlib).

 The behavior of the program depends on the OS you use:
-* For Linux transparent background is used (you can see a video playing in the background).
+* in Linux, a transparent background is used (you can see a video playing in the background),
-* For Windows, the screenshot is taken, and the user draws on the captured image (you see a static image of the screen).
+* and in Windows, the screenshot is taken, and the user draws on the captured image (you see a static image of the screen).